-- Right-click the Start button, bottom left of the screen, and choose
+- Right-click the Start button and choose Run.

 - Type

-if you use a cable – right-click it, and choose Properties.
+Ethernet if you use a cable – right-click it, and choose

 - Select Use the following DNS server addresses.

-- In the box for Alternative DNS server, type the second IP
+- Optional: In the box for Alternative DNS server, type the

 - Click OK, then OK again.

-- On the left, select your connection – most likely Wi-Fi, but possibly
+- Click the connection you’re using – most likely Wi-Fi, but possibly

 Ethernet – it will show a green dot.